Omicron Delta Epsilon

 Overall G.P.A. of 3.0

-12 credits in Economics with a "B" average.
-(Finance courses and labor relations may also be counted.)
+15 credits in Economics (with at least 12 credits already completed) with a "B+" average (3.33).
+(Finance and International Business courses may also be counted.)

 Junior standing (60 credits) for undergraduate students.

 One semester in residence for graduate students.
-(Undergraduate economic courses may be counted to satisfy requirement no. 2).
+(Undergraduate economic courses may be counted to satisfy the GPA requirements.)